Norgesic (Orphenadrine Citrate And Paracetamol)

 Who Should Not Take Norgesic

-Do not use Norgesic if you are allergic to orphenadrine citrate, paracetamol, or any other ingredients.
-Also avoid if you have glaucoma, intestinal blockage or oesophageal disease, an enlarged prostate or bladder obstruction, myasthenia gravis (muscle weakness), or if the packaging shows signs of tampering or is past the expiry date.
+Do not use Norgesic if you are allergic to orphenadrine citrate, paracetamol, or any of its ingredients.
+Avoid it if you have glaucoma, intestinal blockage, prostate enlargement, myasthenia gravis, or if the packaging is tampered with or expired.

 Medical Conditions to Discuss